 - Paying taxes

-5 – Cleaning – Teach your son how to do all of the various cleaning tasks inside of your house.
+Teach our sons how to do all of the various cleaning tasks inside of our houses.

-- Help him to establish a simple cleaning routine and learn how to stick to it.
+- Help them to establish a simple cleaning routine and learn how to stick to it.

 - Doing the dishes by hand as well as with a dishwasher